 He also worked on other real-world applications.
 He was the key developer for the commercial expert system of Model Quality Assurance (MQA) tool, which has been widely adopted by leading companies.
 He was a main developer for the modeling and synthesis system on electronic design automation (EDA) with Motorola DigitalDNA Lab.
-He designed and developed the software for agent-mediated supply chain integration.
+He also designed and developed the software for agent-mediated supply chain integration.

 He was a Scientist at the Robotics Institute, Carnegie Mellon University (CMU), and worked there for five years.
 Before that, he was a researcher worked with Dr. J. Liu (IEEE Fellow) at HKBU, and an early team member at a startup company Accelicon (acquired by Keysight Technologies).
 He received his B.S., M.S., and Ph.D. degrees in Solid-State Electronics from University of Electronics Science and Technology and Tsinghua University, respectively.
 In addition, he shortly worked with Intelligent Automation, and studied in Machine Learning at CMU.